whitneyburton/portfolios/students/1608-front/mike-ziccardi/modthree.md

 I want to work on cover letter stuff.

-Margaret Stewart
-Feb 28 (1 day ago)

-to me
-Hi Mike!
-Thanks for all your hard work on your deliverables.
-Looks like the only thing missing is flower exercise.
-If you’ll just DM me the link, I’ll mark as complete!

 ## E: Feedback and Community Participation

 ### Giving Feedback

 -Devin:
 I had a great time working with Devin on the RemEMBER project.
 I appreciate how patient you were patient when I was having trouble conceptualizing one of the issues we were given.
 You were easy to communicate with both in person, and over slack.
 If we were planning on meeting up you communicated when you would be there and were on time and that is greatly appreciated.
 The work flow of this project made me more comfortable with PRs and working on issues.
 Writing jokes in our tests made the project less boring and I even had some fun.
 Why does a chicken coop only have two doors????
 IF IT HAD 4 IT WOULD BE A CHICKEN SEDAN!!

 -DAN:
 Working with dan on the weather forecast project was great.
 He made the sadness of learning Redux more fun by implementing a secret code into the app.
 Dan was always ready to work on the next parts of functionality, and was always ready to help when Noah or I was having any problems with our assigned parts.
 One important thing I learned from Dan was to "NEVER FORK THE REPO" just clone it down and make a separate repo so making PRs isn't as awful.